 Marymount University is a member of The Consortium of Universities of the Washington Metropolitan Area.
 Eligible students from Marymount may take approved courses at member institutions.
-Other members include American University, The Catholic University of America, Gallaudet University, George Mason University, Georgetown University, The George Washington University, Howard University, Trinity University, University of the District of Columbia, and University of Maryland at College Park.
+Other members include American University, The Catholic University of America, Corcoran College of Art + Design, Gallaudet University, George Mason University, Georgetown University, The George Washington University, Howard University, Trinity University, University of the District of Columbia, and University of Maryland at College Park.

 Students wishing to enroll in a course offered through the Consortium must select one that is acceptable to both Marymount University and the visited institution.
-See further information about Consortium student registration requirements on pages 30-31.
+See further information about Consortium student registration requirements on pages 29-30.

 Enrollment procedures may be found under the FAQ section of the Registrar's Office Web page.
+Visit www.marymount.edu, search Registrar.